denniskaselow/dartemis/README.md

   world.initialize();
   ```

-8. In your game loop you the process tour systems:
+8. In your game loop you then process your systems:
   ```dart
   world.process();
   ```